-- 6.9.
-This issue is updated in section 7. - 6.10.
-The Council, in line with all other local authorities across the country, is continuing to operate in a challenging financial environment of reduced levels of Government funding with the full consequences of Brexit yet unknown.
-In the Autumn Budget published on 29th October 2018 there were no significant measures to address the rising demand and funding gaps for Adult Social Care and Children's Services. - 6.11.
-Revenue Support Grant (RSG) as a proportion of the Council's total revenue funding has been significantly reduced and will continue to do so.
-The RSG was profiled to fall from £126.8m in 2013/14 to £25.3m in 2019/20. - 6.12.
+- 5.8.
+There is no direct correlation between the statutory duties required of local authorities and the level of funding provided by the Government to enable them to carry out their duties.
+The Government consulted on Fair Funding during 2016-18.
+The Review was to have been implemented from 2020-21, but in September 2019 it was postponed by a year.
+Then, the Government postponed the implementation of the Fair Funding Review again in April 2020 due to the coronavirus pandemic. - 5.9.
+The Council, in line with all other local authorities across the country, is continuing to operate in a very challenging financial environment of reduced levels of Government funding with the full consequences of Brexit and the pandemic as yet unknown.
+In previous budgets there were no significant measures to address the rising demand and funding gaps for Adult Social Care and Children's Services. - 5.10.
+Revenue Support Grant (RSG) as a proportion of the Council's total revenue funding has been significantly reduced.
+The RSG was profiled to fall from £126.8m in 2013/14 to £25.7m in 2020/21. - 5.11.
 Alongside this reduction in grant income, Nottingham has seen increased demand for a number of services, primarily Adult Social Care and Children in Care.
 These increasing care pressures and continuing funding cuts will have a significant impact on the Council's ability to fund other local services.
 It is expected that this continuing trend will mean that local taxpayers will increasingly fund local services as Government funding continues to fall.
+The Council continues to monitor the impacts on demand due to Covid-19.

-- 6.13.
-In order to respond to the funding cuts and manage the increasing pressures the construction of the Medium Term Financial Plan (MTFP) has followed the following principles: - Take account of the Council's priorities within the Council Plan 2015-2019 agreed by Council on 9 November 2015. - Address demographic and service pressures. - Reflect the significant reductions in external funding (especially general and specific Government grants) by reducing expenditure on those activities. - Support the Council's determination to be efficient, improve performance and modernise the organisation. - Minimise the impact of service reductions and changes on vulnerable citizens by protecting frontline services. - Pursue trading opportunities to generate income for the Council. - 6.14.
-The Council remains committed to tackling crime and anti-social behaviour, keeping Nottingham city clean, protecting children, supporting vulnerable elderly people and tackling homelessness. - 6.15.
+- 5.12.
+In order to respond to the funding cuts and manage the increasing pressures the construction of the Medium Term Financial Plan (MTFP) has been following the following principles: - Take account of the Council's priorities within the Council Plan. - Address demographic and service pressures. - Reflect the significant reductions in external funding (especially general and specific Government grants) by reducing expenditure on those activities. - Support the Council's determination to be efficient, improve performance and modernise the organisation. - Minimise the impact of service reductions and changes on vulnerable citizens by protecting frontline services. - Pursue trading opportunities to generate income for the Council.
+These principles are being reviewed as part of the MTFS. - 5.13.
+The Council remains committed to tackling crime and anti-social behaviour, keeping Nottingham city clean, protecting children, supporting vulnerable elderly people and tackling homelessness. - 5.14.
 In response to the current financial climate, the Council continues to work with council networks including the Local Government Association and the Special Interest Group of Municipal Authorities (SIGOMA) to campaign for a fairer funding settlement from central government for cities like Nottingham and other core cities.